-At only 0.80” wide, making it one of the thinnest semi-automatic pistols on the market.
+At only 0.80” wide, the DB9 is one of the thinnest semi-automatic pistols on the market.
 The pistol virtually disappears in a pocket or on an ankle.

 The DB9 still manages to squeeze a 3” barrel into the package.
 Overall length of the gun is only 5.6” and the height is 4” with the magazine inserted.

-Sights on the Diamondback DB9 are not bad for a pistol this small.
-The front sight is a hard plastic ramp with a surprisingly visible white square.
+Sights on the Diamondback DB9 are not bad for a pistol this small, but they are not without their downsides.

 The rear sight is also a hard plastic with a wide, shallow notch.
 On either side of the notch are small white dots.
 The rear sight is dovetailed and is drift adjustable.

 The Diamondback is rated only for standard pressure 9mm ammunition.
 Firing +P and +P+ ammunition will void the warranty on the DB9.
 With such a small firearm, sacrifices have to be made.
-Presumably, to go thin and light the gun will not stand up to the repeated firing of the higher pressure rounds.
+Presumably, to be this thin and light the gun will not stand up to the repeated firing of the higher pressure rounds.

 This limits the Diamondback to a narrower range of ammunition for personal protection, but there are still some very good choices.
 Speer offers their 115 grain and 124 grain Gold Dot loads in standard pressure.
 Federal offers 115 grain JHP, 124 grain Hydra-Shok and 124 grain HST bullets in standard pressure loads.
 Winchester, Remington, Corbon and others all make good self-defense ammo that will work fine in the Diamondback.

 For my money, I’d go with the standard pressure 124 grain Gold Dot or HST rounds.